Choice-of-Law-Dataverse/cold-web-app/pm/tasks.md

 - [ ] Sort
     - [ ] By date (not available as structured data yet)
     - [ ] By ...
-- [ ] Save search queries to new Airtable Base
+- Save search queries to new Airtable Base
     - [ ] Decide whether CoLD BASE or new base (SW)
+    - [ ] Set up pipeline from logfile via Airtable API to base
 - [ ]